AlessioRomeo/TelgeaAssessment/README.md

 # Task 3: Written Response

 Having worked at both startups and big companies I fully understand how important communication is.
 When facing design inconsistencies, I’d first set up a quick discussion with the designer to understand their vision and clarify any ambiguities.
 I’d suggest establishing a unified design system with defined spacing, typography, and responsive breakpoints to ensure consistency across the application.
 In parallel, I’d propose creating a few annotated prototypes to test how these adjustments work on both desktop and mobile views.
-This collaborative approach not only addresses immediate issues but also lays the foundation for a more maintainable and scalable design process.
+This approach not only addresses immediate issues but also lays the foundation for a more maintainable and scalable design process for the future.